jclibs/python-challenge-1/README.md

 ## python-challenge-1
 Jason Clibanoff: Python Challenge 1

-This python program allows the users to select items from the following menu and provides a reciept with the total cost and list of all ordered items.
+This python program allows the users to select items from the following menu and provides a reciept with the total cost and list of all ordered items' names, prices, and quantities.

 # Menu
 |Snacks      | Price     |